microsoft/PowerPlatformConnectors/custom-connectors/LatinShare SHP Management/readme.md

 ## LatinShare SHP Management Connector
-Using LatinShare SHP Management API,  you can manage SharePoint Online resources.
+This connector provides a set of SharePoint-related actions.
+Using LatinShare SHP Management API, you can for example, document, folder, list and site management.
+You can copy, move and delete documents and folders, delete subsites, and enable version control on lists via URL.

 ## Pre-requisites
 You will need the following to proceed: